Single-Copy Certification of Two-Qubit Gates without Entanglement: Theory

 {\bf Proposition}.
 Suppose that for bipartite states $\{q_i ,\rho_i \}_{i=1}^2$ an optimal discrimination is achieved by a measurement $\{ \Pi_i\}_{i=1}^2$.
 The optimal discrimination can be achieved by LOCC, i.e., \bea \|q_1 \rho_1 - q_2 \rho_2 \|_{\mathrm{LOCC}} = \|q_1 \rho_1 - q_2 \rho_2 \|_1 \eea if and only if normalized POVM elements $\{ \widetilde{\Pi}_i \}_{i=1}^2$, i.e., $\widetilde{\Pi}_i= \Pi_i / \tr[\Pi_i]$ that can be interpreted as quantum states, can be perfectly discriminated by an LOCC protocol. \\

 This shows that an LOCC protocol for perfectly distinguishing normalized POVM elements leads to an optimal discrimination of two bipartite states $\{q_i ,\rho_i \}_{i=1}^2$ for which the POVM elements construct an optimal measurement.
 In the discrimination task via an LOCC protocol, a conclusion $\widetilde{\Pi}_i$ with certainty finds the corresponding state $\rho_i$ optimally for $i=1,2$, i.e., with a maximal probability of making a correct guess.
-The proof is constructive and shown in Appendix.